Neigebank/Neigebank/README.md

 ### Hello, incrementalist.
-I'm **Snowbank** (he/him). <br>
+I'm ❄ **Snowbank** ❄(he/him). <br>
 My username is Neigebank because Snowbank also exists.
-I like to make chiptune music using a handy program called FamiTracker.
-But I also like playing incremental games.
+I like playing incremental games which is why I'm currently developing one.
+You'll see that the only repo on my profile that isn't archived is the one I'm working on (Raisematter).

-Which is why I'm developing one.
+Chat with me on Discord: Snowbank#7979
 <!--
 **Neigebank/Neigebank** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.